 When Thomas and William Bradbury were discovered on 3 April 1832, the scene was horrific, as were their injuries.
-Both of these were described in gruesome detail at the inquest and in the newspapers.
+These were described in gruesome detail at the inquest and in the newspapers.
 Do these descriptions give us any clues about what happened in the Bill o’Jack’s murders?Read More The Bill o’Jack’s Murders: The Scene of the Crime

 Although the original assumption was that the prime motive for Bill o’Jack’s murders was theft, this is not the only possibility.
 Both William and Thomas Bradbury had been in disputes with other people.
 Thomas, in particular, seems to have been a violent and dangerous man who enjoyed causing trouble.
 Not only that, but Thomas may have been involved in another case that came before the Coroner during the week he was killed.
 The case of a local servant and her illegitimate child…Read More The Bill o’Jack’s Murders: Finding a Motive